 Founder Donald Hess’s art collection began when he purchased a painting as décor for his new home.
 Years later, a friend studied the painting and informed him that he owned a Picasso.
 This twist of fate gave Donald his first indication that he might have an eye for art curation.
-Donald Hess formally began collecting art in 1966, and for him, art collection is a personal endeavor.
-He is driven by a passion for connecting with living artists and developing a close dialogue with each artist to better understand what drives them to create.
+Donald Hess formally began collecting art in 1966, and for him, art collection was a personal endeavor.
+He was driven by a passion for connecting with living artists and developing a close dialogue with each artist to better understand what drives them to create.

 When you visit the winery on Mount Veeder, you have the opportunity to take part in a guided tour of the impressive Hess Art Collection, followed by a tasting of our equally impressive estate-exclusive wines.

 Throughout his career, most of Goldsworthy’s work has been made in the open air.
 The materials he uses are those to hand in the remote locations he visits: twigs, leaves, stones, snow and ice, reeds and thorns.
 Most works are ephemeral but demonstrate, in their short life, Goldsworthy’s extraordinary sense of play and of place.

 Homage has a great deal of personal meaning for Maler himself, however.
 His uncle, a well-known Argentinean journalist, was killed for the inflammatory content of his political essays.
 The old Underwood Typewriter that now emits flames in the place of words is of the same style that Maler’s uncle used during his esteemed career.
 Marta Traba, art critic and theorist for Latin American Art, wrote before her death that Maler’s typewriter is the ultimate symbol of Latin America Art.